severi/testdroid_nightwatch_gulp_example/README.md

 * Add your apiKey to ./.credentials.json

-   Create a file called ".credentials.json" and add your testdroid apiKey to it as described below:
+   Create a file called ".credentials.json" in the project's root and add your testdroid apiKey to it as described below:

 	    {
 	        "apiKey": "YOUR_TESTDROID_CLOUD_APIKEY"